Closing Loopholes: Guide to Regulatory Changes and Compliance in 2024

 With the rise of the gig economy, there is an increased emphasis on protections for gig workers.
 The Act, proposed by the employment legislation committee, includes proposed amendments to enhance terms and conditions for "employee-like workers".
 The key amendments feature:

-These changes aim to provide a more level playing field for gig workers, ensuring they receive fair and equitable treatment.
+These changes aim to provide gig workers a more level playing field, ensuring they receive fair and equitable treatment.

 Workplace delegates: enhanced rights and protections